 As the weather in Majorca is consistently hot and sunny, especially during the summer months, always bring sunscreen, and remember that even the most water-resistant brand will require frequent reapplication.
 Water shoes or jelly shoes are the perfect thing to bring to water parks in Majorca as the scorching heat of the day can make the ground hot, some parks sell them on site too.
 Water parks will usually allow you to bring your own picnic lunch, and this can be more cost-effective as well as more more varied than the often underwhelming fast food options available at most water parks in Majorca.

 Fancy flying down the flumes at one of these water parks in Majorca?
-Check out the latest online offers for water parks and other activities in Majorca with AttractionTix plus holiday deals from the likes of TUI, On the Beach and Jet2holidays.
+Check out the latest deals on breaks to Majorca with First Choice for a wonderful, all inclusive holiday to remember in 2018.

 Get FREE travel offers